Management Forum Logo

 Masterclass: Market Authorisation of AI-enabled Medical Devices Training Course

-This course provides essential guidance on navigating regulatory requirements and securing market authorization for AI-based medical devices, covering key regulations, compliance strategies, and best practices for global market access.
+This course provides essential guidance on navigating regulatory requirements and securing market authorisation for AI-based medical devices, covering key regulations, compliance strategies, and best practices for global market access.

 Need help?
 Enrol/reserve